zhyever/PatchFusion/README.md

 ## **DEMO**

 Our offical demo is available [here](https://huggingface.co/spaces/zhyever/PatchFusion)!
-Thanks for the kind support from huggingface!
+Thanks for the kind support from [hysts](https://github.com/hysts)!

-We provide an experimental [demo link](https://55510c1c829b28b9e3.gradio.live) (with 80G memory) for you to play around.
+We also provide an experimental [demo link](https://55510c1c829b28b9e3.gradio.live) (with 80G memory) for you to play around.
 Note this link would be expired soon.

 ## **Environment setup**
 The project depends on :